UbiqTeam/MapDistance/README.md

 ### Limitations

 Currently only works with four markers forming a quadrilateral.
 If a fifth marker is placed, then the previously outlined quadrilateral will be deleted.

+### Permissions

+Allow storage and location in app permissions.